creationix/howtonode.org/articles/socket-io-auth.markdown

 I decided to write this article after getting a bit frustrated from searching the Internet for a decent example on how to use session based authorization with socket.io.
 To be honest, socket.io wiki page on [authorization](https://github.com/LearnBoost/socket.io/wiki/Authorizing) was quite simple to follow and understand, but when it came to **session based** authorization, I got a bit lost (especially considering the fact that it's my third day using Node...).

-**Disclaimer**: the original concept was published [here](http://www.danielbaulig.de/socket-ioexpress/).
-Unfortunately the example there didn't work with Express 3.x.x, which is why I decided to publish this post.
+**Disclaimer**: the original concept was published in Daniel Baulig's [blog](http://www.danielbaulig.de/socket-ioexpress/).
+I mainly adapted it to work with Express 3.x.x.

 ## Reading Suggestions